-(1.1) Establishment of Company's organization structure with highly effective and efficient management and operation system.
+(1.1) Establishment of Company's organization structure to have the management and operation system highly effective and efficient.

 (1.2) Approval of annual business plan and budget within 30 days prior to the end of the year for the management to managed according to the approval of the Board of Directors each and every year.